fuzzymfx/fuzzymfx.github.io/content/kashatandi.md

 ---
 title: "Kāshatandi (କାଶତଣ୍ଡି)"
 date: "18-02-2024"
-description: "Building up hope"
+description: "Building memories.
+After all, that's all we are, really.
+Memories."
 ---

 Hope is the most magical, marvelous thing.
 Hope keeps us alive.

 <!-- Getting back up, slowly. -->